af83/ucengine-docs/events.md

 ## chat.translation.new

-Send by the translation brick.
-It notifies that a precedent text message has been translated.
+Sent by the translation brick.
+It notifies that an earlier text message has been translated.

 Metadata       | Description